Rotherham & SonsCopyright © David Boettcher 2006 - 2017 all rights reserved.

 After the turn of the century in circa 1905 Rotherham started to diversify into also making parts for the Coventry bicycle and motor industry.
 In 1914 they advertised in Whitakers Red Book as Manufacturers of watches and expanding bracelets; cycle and motor accessories; gas and electrical appliances.

 During the Great War (WW1) Rotherham & Sons went entirely over to war work.
+They were the sole British maker of a very accurate clockwork shell fuse.
+Rotherhams made no watches at all during the Great War.

 After the war Rotherham returned to watch making and produced wristwatches as well as pocket watches.
 They also carried on making clocks, and imported watches from Switzerland.
 Cutmore in "Watches 1850-1980" states that reports of British Industry Fairs show that in 1920 and 1921 Rotherhams showed at trade exhibitions cases for movements made in "their own factory in Switzerland".
 Cutmore suggests that this could possibly be the Rode Watch Company of La Chaux de Fonds, whose watches Rotherhams marketed, but D. H. Bacon says that they became British agents for Rode only in circa 1930.